-WOODBURY— Student council president, 4.15 GPA, 1360 on the SAT, and three season varsity athlete.
-While these credentials do provide a base for your college application, to get into your dream school, layers upon layers of additional qualifications are necessary.
+WOODBURY— Student council president, 4.15 GPA, 1360 on the SAT, and three-season varsity athlete.
+While these credentials do provide a base for a college application, to get into a dream school, layers upon layers of additional qualifications are necessary.

-College applicant numbers are rising, and many NHS students, like senior and UConn commit Judy Nakhla, are starting to ask themselves, “How much can I really stand out?”
+College applicant numbers are rising, and many Nonnewaug students, like senior and UConn commit Judy Nakhla, are starting to ask themselves, “How much can I really stand out?”

-The 2024-2025 application cycle has been grounds for a record breaking number of applicants.
-With, according to Forbes.com, a 6% increase from last year that totals to approximately 8.5 million applicants.
+The 2024-25 application cycle has been grounds for a record breaking number of applicants with, according to Forbes.com, a 6% increase from last year that totals to approximately 8.5 million applicants.

-NHS college and career counselor Kathy Green understands that this bubble is daunting, though the application boom may be at its peak.
+NHS College and Career Resource Center counselor Kathy Green understands that this bubble is daunting, though the application boom may be at its peak.

-“The number of students applying to college will decline after this year,” said Green, who can be found in NHS’ CCRC assisting students with college applications.
-“But the [2024-2025 school year] was the precipice.”
+“The number of students applying to college will decline after this year,” said Green, who assists students with college applications.
+“But the [2024-25 school year] was the precipice.”

 NHS history instructor Rebecca Trzaski observes the differences between applications now and then.